getsentry/sentry-docs/src/collections/_documentation/learn/getting-started-config/node.md

-You need to inform the sentry node SDK about your DSN somewhere before application startup:
+You need to inform the Sentry Node SDK about your DSN:

 ```javascript
 const Sentry = require('@sentry/node');